 The Diagnosis

 Stress can start as early as the moment their child is diagnosed.
-Often, stress begins with that “something’s wrong” moment when they realize that their child isn’t talking, interacting, or playing like other toddlers and even more difficult for parents to cope with the questions that follow.
+Often, stress begins with that “something’s wrong” moment when they realize that their child isn’t talking, interacting, or playing like other toddlers, and it is even more difficult for parents to cope with some of the following questions.
 What does this mean for my child?
 What are the best ways to support my child?
 How can I help them build confidence?
 The many questions surrounding the diagnosis can cause overwhelming stress on the parents.

 Hectic Routines

 Between doctor and therapy appointments, parents of children with ASD may find themselves driving around town multiple times a week.
-Parents may have to clear their schedules of their own appointments and plans to accommodate to their child’s.
-Especially if parents’ self-care routines are disrupted, this can contribute to additional stress.
+Parents may have to clear their schedules of their own appointments and plan to accommodate their children.
+More significantly if parentsโ self-care routines are disrupted, this can contribute to additional stress.

 Ensuring Appropriate Care